Jinling Hotel

 Jinling Hotel Nanjing (金陵饭店 (金陵飯店, Jīnlíng Fàndiàn)) is a hotel in Nanjing, China, located near the city's Xinjiekou district.
 "Jinling" is an old name for Nanjing which is often used to refer to the city in a poetic context.
 The hotel was Nanjing's first modern hotel managed by Chinese and is still often regarded as the pre-eminent five-star hotel in Nanjing.
 Jinling Hotel was the highest building in China until 1985, while Baiyun Hotel in Guangzhou built earlier was taller if including its antenna.

 The hotel also has nine restaurants of differing cuisine types.
 The Jinling Hotel Nanjing involves in many businesses such as chain fast food restaurants, travel agency services, car rental, communications, and advertising.

-Jinling Hotel was designed by Palmer & Turner Group，P&T, an architectural firm in Hong Kong.
+Jinling Hotel was designed by Palmer & Turner Group, P&T, an architectural firm in Hong Kong.
 P&T company designed Jinling Hotel's I, II, III phase building and Asia Pacific Tower.

 Overview

 Location

-Jinling Hotel is located on Hanzhong Road, Xinjiekou district, Jiangsu Province, China.
+Jinling Hotel is located on Hanzhong Road, Xinjiekou district, Jiangsu, China.
 Xinjiekou is located in the central of Nanjing and a famous commercial center with over 100 years of history.
 Jinling hotel is located on the northeastern part of Xinjiekou district.

-Environment & Social Responsibility
+Environment and Social Responsibility

 Jinling Hotel Nanjing Company vigorously carries out environmental protection activities and advocates green consumption and green living.
 The hotel also spent 16,000 square meters on lawns and ornamental tree planting.